AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

           X := -X;
        end if;
     end Absolute;
-    --  info: disjoint contract cases proved
-    --  info: complete contract cases proved
-    --  info: contract case proved

-In GNATprove, validity --- as well as disjointness and completeness of the :ada:`Contract_Cases` --- are verified only once in the context of the subprogram's precondition.
+In GNATprove, validity --- as well as disjointness and completeness of the :ada:`Contract_Cases` --- is verified only once in the context of the subprogram's precondition.